Business Impact NW Staff

 Janel Nonhoff

-Incubator Kitchen Manger at 21 Acres
+Incubator Kitchen Manager at 21 Acres

 Loan Readiness Center